Corporate America: a New Story? (!)

 My uncle, a blue collar machinist that worked his entire career for a large company, International Harvester, was caught among one of the first massive waves in the late 1980’s, which is now all too often the norm – companies not offering or making good on retirement promises.

-My father, a white collar District Parts Manager and a 25+ year ‘company man’ for General Motors, saw his years of dedication similarly devalued when he needed to count on his retirement package and stocks not long ago.
+My father, a white collar District Parts Manager and a 25+ year ‘company man’ for General Motors, saw his years of dedication similarly devalued when he needed to count on his retirement package and stocks many years later.

 As I sat in the Cirque du Soleil performance called One Drop, (a one-time performance/fundraiser to celebrate World Water Day that raised $6M for water issue awareness – how double cool!), it wasn’t just the other worldly sets and seemingly non-human feats of acrobatic wonders and artistic expression on hyperdrive that caught and keep my attention.